-Flights – The easiest way to get to Puerto Iguazu is to fly, with several direct flights operating from Buenos Aires on a daily basis.
+Flights – There is an airport nearby to Iguazu Falls in Argentina, which means flying is the easiest way to get there.
+Several flights operate daily from Buenos Aires to Cataratas del Iguazu International Airport in Puerto Iguazu.
 Prices can vary heavily, but if booking more than a month in advance you should be able to find flights for around 1600-2500 Argentinian Pesos.
-Be sure to use Momondo to compare flight prices when planning your trip to find the cheapest dates to fly.
+Click here to find the cheapest dates to fly with Momondo.

-From the airport a minibus to your hotel costs 120 pesos per person.
+From Puerto Iguazu airport a minibus to your hotel costs 120 pesos per person.
 If you’re going to get a taxi be sure to check the price in advance as it fluctuates regularly due to inflation.
 When we visited it was around 350 pesos one-way.

 Bus – Buses to Puerto Iguazu are available from a number of cities in Argentina.
 From Buenos Aires it’s roughly a 20-hour journey and will cost around 1500-1700 pesos.
 Alternatively, Green toad bus offer hop on hop off services travelling to Puerto Iguazu from Bolivia, Peru, Chile and Brazil.